Mysimba(Naltrexone & Bupropion)

 - you are taking any medicine that may increase the risk of fits or seizures

 You must tell us about all the medications that you are taking including those that are prescribed, bought over the counter and also herbal remedies and supplements as they may interact with Mysimba and you will need to be monitored for side effectsGet Started

 How much does Mysimba cost?

-Mysimba costs £1.25 per tablet including delivery and prescription and comes in packs of 112 tablets.See Mysimba cost and pack size
+Mysimba costs around £1.25 per tablet including delivery and prescription and comes in packs of 112 tablets.See Mysimba cost and pack size

 What are the possible side effects of taking Mysimba?